What We Do · File No. 07

 - “Don’t hide the how” applies as much to decision-making as it does to code or craft.

-– Sustainable innovation respects human limits—cognitive, social, and ecological.
+- Sustainable innovation respects human limits: cognitive, social, and ecological.

 - The most elegant systems are often the most restrained.

+We are not anti-technology.
+We are pro-responsibility, pro-craft, and pro-long-term thinking.
+The question is no longer whether we can build powerful systems.
 It’s whether we are willing to be accountable for what we set in motion.